rjkviegas/skills-workshops/week-1/tdd_process_workshop_with_roman_numerals_kata/COACH_INSTRUCTIONS.md

 Set student expectations for the workshop and tell them they should imagine they are alone and shouldn’t be talking to one another during the workshop as the aim is to see how they would approach the problem independently.

-Think about communicating consequences of what happens if you don’t do these things.

-## Instructions:
+## Instructions

-I am going to ask you to build a roman numerals app that takes a normal number and converts it to the roman numeral equivalent for the numbers up to and including 10.
+Ask the students to build a roman numerals app that takes a normal number and converts it to the roman numeral equivalent for the numbers up to and including 10.
 Say nothing else.

 ## First iteration

-Tell the students they have five minutes to start approaching the problem in the way they see fit.
+Tell the students they have 5 minutes to start approaching the problem in the way they see fit.

 Walk round the room to observe different approaches the stop them after 5 minutes and ask what they did.